 Evaluations that tell you whether free resources on the internet are based on scientific researchGot It, Hide this

 Most peptic ulcers are caused by an infection with a type of bacteria called Helicobacter pylori.
-Use of painkillers, excessive alcohol use and smoking can increase your risk.
-Common symptoms include abdominal pain, heartburn or nausea.
-Treatments include lifestyle changes and medications.
+Use of painkillers can increase your risk of peptic ulcers.
+Common symptoms include abdominal pain, and treatments include lifestyle changes and medications.

 stomach, duodenal, GI, gastro-intestinal, H. pylori, infection, anti-inflammatory, painkillers, NSAIDs, acid, gastric, stomach pain, proton pump inhibitor, PPI, antibiotics, vomiting blood

 Is this information reliable, based on scientific research?